docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 > **Beta feature**
 >
-> Optional Just-in-Time (JIT) provisioning is available in Beta when you use the Admin Console and enable SCIM.
+> Optional Just-in-Time (JIT) provisioning is available in [beta](/release-lifecycle/#beta) when you use the Admin Console and enable SCIM.
 With this feature, you can avoid conflicts between SCIM and JIT by disabling JIT provisioning in your SSO connection.
 See [SSO authentication with JIT provisioning disabled](/security/for-admins/group-mapping/#sso-authentication-with-jit-provisioning-disabled).
 { .experimental }

 You can also configure attributes to override default values, such as default team or organization.
 See [role mapping](../../scim.md#set-up-role-mapping).